Questions to ask your doctor

 In this article

-- What are the risks and potential complications of a carotid endarterectomy?
+- What are the risks and potential complications of eyelid surgery (blepharoplasty)?

-- How do I prepare for my carotid endarterectomy?
+- How do I prepare for my eyelid surgery (blepharoplasty)?

-- What can I expect after my carotid endarterectomy?
+- What can I expect after my eyelid surgery (blepharoplasty)?

 © Copyright 2014 Health Grades, Inc. All rights reserved.
 This information is for educational purposes only and is not intended as a substitute for professional medical care.
 For specific medical advice, diagnoses and treatment, consult your doctor.